Logo

 John Schlesinger was appointed Commander of the Order of the British Empire in the 1970 Birthday Honours for services to film.

-John Schlesinger underwent a quadruple heart bypass in 1998, before suffering a stroke on New Year's Day 2001.
+John Schlesinger underwent a quadruple heart bypass in 1998, before suffering a stroke on New Year's Day 2001, which substantially diminished his faculties.

-John Schlesinger was taken off life support at Desert Regional Medical Center in Palm Springs on 24 July 2003, and he died early the following day at the age of 77.
+John Schlesinger died at Desert Regional Medical Center in Palm Springs on the morning of 25 July 2003, at the age of 77.

 John Schlesinger was survived by his partner of over 30 years, photographer Michael Childers.